shapedthought/ports_server/README.md

 The put all the ports into a sqlite3 database.

+## Document versions

+All ports are up-to-date as of 03-11-24.

+Note that this is NOT an official Veeam tool.
+Errors and omissions are accepted.

 ## Future

 I would like to add another column that allows for the grouping of certain elements what would normally be implemented together.
 This will require some changes on the frontend as well.